 In Celtic tradition, the year is divided into two halves associated with the dark and the light.
 The dark half begins at sunset on October 31st with Samhain and the cycle ends when the light half begins at sunset on April 30th through to sunset on May 1st, with the festival of Beltane.
 Samhain and Beltane are two of the four main festivals of the Celtic calendar.
 Samhain marks the end of the harvest season and the beginning of winter.
 It is about half way between the autumn equinox (equality of day and night – September 21) and the winter solstice (the shortest day and longest night – December 21st).

 It was a time to take stock of the herds and food supplies.
 Cattle were brought down to the winter pastures after six months in the higher summer pastures.
-It was also the time to choose which animals would be slaughtered for the winter, because it is when meat will keep since the freeze has come and since summer grass is gone and free foraging is no longer possible.
+It was also the time to choose which animals would be slaughtered for the winter, because meat would keep since the freeze had come, summer grass was gone and free foraging was no longer possible.
 The resulting bones were burnt – hence ‘bone-fires’ – for the ash.
 In the Celtic world, cattle were the main form of wealth and the centre of agricultural and pastoral life.

 In medieval Ireland the festival marked the end of the season for trade and warfare and was an ideal date for tribal gatherings.
 Many tales and events in Irish mythology happen or begin on Samhain night.
 Gatherings of royalty and warriors on Samhain made it an ideal setting for such tales, in the same way that many Arthurian tales are set at courtly gatherings at Christmas or Pentecost.